edraobdu/pgslice/README.md

 # and no conflicts will arise.
 # If you want to keep the original id's run:
 pgslice> dump "film" 1 --keep-pks --output film_1.sql

+# Generate self-contained SQL with DDL statements (NEW in v0.2.0)
+# This creates a fully self-contained SQL file with:
+# - CREATE DATABASE IF NOT EXISTS
+# - CREATE SCHEMA IF NOT EXISTS
+# - CREATE TABLE IF NOT EXISTS for all tables
+# - All INSERT statements with data
+pgslice> dump "film" 1 --create-schema --output film_1_complete.sql
 ```

 ## Configuration